torquebox/jruby9-maven-plugins/jruby9-jar-maven-plugin/README.md

 # jruby jar maven plugin

-it packs a ruby application as runnable jar, i.e. all the ruby code and the gems and jars (which ruby loads via require) are packed inside the jar. the jar will include jruby-complete and jruby-mains to execute the ruby application via, i.e.
+if either packs a ruby gems and ruby code into an archive so this archive can be used by jruby when added to the classpath. or it packs a ruby application as runnable jar, i.e. all the ruby code and the gems and jars (which ruby loads via require) are packed inside the jar. the jar will include jruby-complete and jruby-mains to execute the ruby application via, i.e.

     java -jar my.jar -S rake

-there is more compact configuration using an maven extensions: [../jruby9-jar-extension](jruby9-jar-extension)
+there is a more compact configuration using an maven extension: [jruby9-extensions](../jruby9-extensions)

 ## general command line switches

-to see the java/jruby command the plugin is executing use (for example with the verify goal)
+to see the java/jruby command the plugin is using (for example with the verify goal)

 ```mvn verify -Djruby.verbose```